 Field education is designed to provide the student with a hands-on learning experience in a church or other ministry setting.
-This course is not simply a job, but a supervised on-the-job learning experience that stresses the application of lessons learned elsewhere in the program and the development of individually focused learning goals.
+It is a supervised, on the job learning experience that stresses the application of lessons learned elsewhere in the program and the development of individually focused learning goals.
+The student will reflect upon and discuss lessons learned during the field education experience.